Defence Research and Development Canada: History

 Following the fall of France in June 1940, the NRC assumed control of all Canadian scientific research and became responsible for applying it toward military applications.
 Laboratories and facilities were established by the NRC and the Canadian Armed Forces; biological and chemical warfare laboratories cooperated closely with Allied counterparts.

 In 1944, Chalmers Mackenzie and the armed forces began considering the issue of post-war military research, and concluded that a separate military research organization was required.
-The result was the creation of the Defence Research Board (DRB) within the Department of National Defence (DND) in April 1947, which took over coordinating defence research from the NRC and advising DND on scientific matter.
+The result was the creation of the Defence Research Board (DRB) within the Department of National Defence (DND) in April 1947, which took over coordinating defence research from the NRC and advising DND on scientific matters.
 The overall organization of defence research continued to mimic the NRC.
-The DRB was – as envisioned by proposals in 1945 – an interim solution; creating an organization within DND required minimal political action compared to creating a new government department that would subsume both the NRC and defence research.
+The DRB was—as envisioned by proposals in 1945—an interim solution; creating an organization within DND required minimal political action compared to creating a new government department that would subsume both the NRC and defence research.
 Omond Solandt was the first Chairman of the DRB.
 The DRB received seven existing NRC facilities.

 The DRB was the last part of DND to adapt to the unification of the Canadian Armed Forces of 1968.
 DRB began transitioning to the new structure in 1974, and dissolved in 1977.
-Six of the seven DRB research establishments were transferred to the newly created Defence Research and Development Branch (DRDB) of the Canadian Armed Forces (CF).
+Six of the seven DRB research establishments were transferred to the newly created Defence Research and Development Branch (DRDB) of the Canadian Armed Forces (CAF).

 In the 1990s, budget cuts and the complexity of greater reliance on cheaper contracting drove a review of the organization of defence research.
-In 2000, the DRDB was replaced by Defence Research and Development Canada (DRDC) which was – like the DRB before – a DND agency.
+In 2000, the DRDB was replaced by Defence Research and Development Canada (DRDC) which was–like the DRB before–a DND agency.